nextron-systems/anubis/README.md

 - September 5th, 2024: WiFi Connection tested and it works perfectly.
 - September 5th, 2024: Camera initialized correctly.
 - November 25th, 2024: Camera code with the ability of being online uploaded to the board.
+- November 26th, 2024: API has been written and tested.

 ## Repository Guide